 Interestingly, the Summoners in IX each got an ability, called "Boost" to make sure the longer animation played, so you could more reliably take advantage of the higher damage.

-Every Aeon's overdrive in Final Fantasy X. Thankfully, the option to use shortened cutscenes existed.
+Every Aeon's initial summoning and overdrive in Final Fantasy X. Thankfully, the option to use shortened cutscenes existed.

 Ultima's multiple explosions take about ten times as long as any other black magic spell, which is a nuisance given that you will likely doublecast it many, many times between unlocking it and reaching max level.
 They do look very cool the first five or six times...the next five or six thousand, less so.